 "Fair Trade International, they certify a national union, not the individual farms and not even the individual cooperatives that the individual farmers belong to.
 They're supposed to do surprise visits to places where child labor's endemic.
 And they're supposed to do surprise visits to places where clearly there are commodities grown with child labor, and that's also clearly cotton."

 In Burkina Faso that certifying organization is the National Federation of Burkina Cotton Producers (UNPBC - known by it's French abbreviation) mentioned in the Fairtrade International response.
 UNPBC (http://www.unpcb.org/) certifies both organic crops and Fair Trade farmers.
-Again, Mr. Tobias Meier of Helvetas provided me with the press release from Mr. Karim Traore, President of the certifying union in question
+Again, Mr. Tobias Meier of Helvetas provided me with the press release from Mr. Karim Traore, President of the certifying union in question.
+In the UNPBC press release he clearly states that only one of the three farmers in the story, Louis Joseph Kambire is certified as an organic farmer, but not Fair Trade.
+The other two farmers in the story, Clarissa's tormentor Mr. Victorien Kamboule, nor the supposed president of an organic and Fair Trade, cooperative Mr. Baasolokoun “Bassole” Dabire are not certified as either organic or Fair Trade cotton growers with the UNPBC.

 As for the training received by the one certified organic cotton farmer in the story, according to the UNPBC Louis Joseph Kambire has attended trainings and awareness raising campaigns on the issue of Child Labour.